 Anytime Fitness has multiple locations in Hong Kong.

 3. F45 Training

-Meaning 45 minutes of functional training, F45 Training is where you can enjoy fun and innovative high-intensity group training.
-Maximise your metabolism through their cardio classes on Mondays, Wednesdays and Fridays; optimise your performance through resistance training on Tuesdays, Thursdays and Sundays; or engage in an all-rounded body burn through hybrid classes on Saturdays.
+Meaning 45 minutes of functional training, F45 Training is where you can enjoy fun and innovative high-intensity group workouts.
+Up your metabolism through their cardio classes on Mondays and Wednesdays; optimise your performance through resistance training on Tuesdays, Thursdays, and Sundays; or engage in an all-rounded body burn through hybrid classes on Fridays and Saturdays.
 With dozens of unique workout classes available, you’ll never get bored of F45 Training’s sweat-dripping fun.

 F45 Training has several locations in Hong Kong.